qmk/qmk_firmware/keyboards/planck/keymaps/monsieurluge/readme.md

 - increase the accessibility to the main coding symbols
 - use a function key to access the multimedia functions
 - the gaming layout gives access to more keys when playing with the fingers on the WASD keys
-- todo: fix the azerty layout
-- todo: play a sound when switching layout
+- plays a sound when switching layout
-- todo: more useful symbols

 ## Layouts

 ### qwerty

 _todo description_

 _todo layout picture_

 ### azerty

 _todo description_

 _todo layout picture_

 ### gaming

 _todo description_

 _todo layout picture_

+## Todos

+- fix the azerty layout
+- more useful symbols
+- remove the startup sound

 ## Build